Emergency Preparation Made Simple

 Have you ever thought about emergency preparation and felt overwhelmed?
 Does the thought of an emergency stir up feelings of fear and anxiety?
 If you tend to freeze and do nothing, because of overwhelm, my tips are for you.
 Let’s break this down into manageable bites.
 In my experience of over 58 years of living, power outages are the most frequent situations here in Southwestern Pennsylvania.
 Most times, the power is restored fairly quickly, but there have been times when it has been out for days.
 Depending on your and your family’s needs, a power outage can be a major emergency.

 Follow my emergency preparation tips one at a time, and before you know it, you will be prepared for any emergency.

-Tip #1: Think about your and your families needs if the power went out.
+Tip #1: Think about your and your family’s needs if the power went out.
 What will you need if it stays out for days?
 Summer versus winter?

 Winter power outage tips. https://weather.com/safety/winter/news/2020-03-02-what-to-do-if-your-power-and-heat-go-out-in-the-winter

 https://www.healthnutnews.com/prep-summer-power-outage/ Summer power outage tips.
-This one is written by a prepper so it might have way more info than you need or want, but I liked his how-to-keep-cool tips.
+A prepper writes this one, so it might have way more info than you need or want, but I liked his how-to-keep-cool tips.